MerelyAPseudonym/salt-get-started/event/events.md

 All salt events are prefixed with `salt/`, with additional levels based on the type of event.
 For example, job events are prefixed with `salt/job/`.
 Each event part is separated using `/` to provide simple namespacing.
-This is identifier is called the event tag, and often contains specific details such as a job ID or minion ID.
+This identifier is called the event tag, and often contains specific details such as a job ID or minion ID.